WFH Series - Finding Your Productivity Toolset

-In the past few weeks, working from home has become a new reality for millions of people around the globe.
+In the past years, working from home has become a new reality for millions of people around the globe.
 Whether Covid 19 accelerated an inevitable trend or not, working from home is here to stay even after the immediate effects of the pandemic cool down over time.

 Despite conventional wisdom telling us that remote working is an antidote for unproductive or bureaucratic days at the office, it can also make those problems worse.
 Ultimately working from home does not mean bringing your work practices into your home.

 In this post, we will explore the different types of tools available to the modern remote worker.
 There is no need to use every single tool you can, but rather to find the toolset that helps you get the most out of your days!

 According to Sara Sutton, CEO and founder of Flexjobs, “out of sight, out of mind can be a real problem for remote workers”.
 Communication is one of the most fundamental and often overlooked parts to a well-functioning remote team.